gcook194/smart-reads-tech-test/README.md

 More details about the Spring Security flow for the project can be found in [this wonderful tutorial by Dan Vega](https://www.danvega.dev/blog/spring-security-jwt).

 In order to log into the application you need to retrieve a JWT token by sending a HTTP POST request to the following endpoint.
 You will need to use basic auth to provide the username and password listed above when sending the request.
-If you have something like Postman installed then this is very simple and can be done through the **Authentication** tab inside the request builder.
+If you have something like Postman installed then this is very simple and can be done through the **Authorization** tab inside the request builder.

 ```
 http://localhost:8081/api/smart/token